Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 1. Establish the Purpose of Your Call Centre.

-Before you tackle the what, where, who, and how questions, you need to understand why you’re setting up a call centre.
-Establishing a purpose is the first step in setting up a call centre, and once you’ve got your goals in mind you’ll be able to plan accordingly and use your objectives to measure results.
+BBefore you tackle the what, where, who, and how questions, you need to understand why you’re setting up a call centre.
+Establishing a purpose is the first step in setting up a call centre, and will help you define everything from your call centre cost structure to your training program.
+Once you’ve got your goals in mind, you’ll be able to plan accordingly and use your objectives to measure results.

 So, why do you need a call centre?